TunnelBear Free VPN Review (Updated 2021)

 Jurisdiction – Where is TunnelBear located?

-TunnelBear is unfortunately located in the unsafe jurisdiction of Toronto Canada, which just so happens to be the member of the much-hated five eyes alliance.
+TunnelBear is unfortunately located in Toronto, Canada’s unsafe jurisdiction, which just so happens to be a member of the much-hated five-eye alliance.
 If you don’t know, five eyes is an alliance that conducts and shares surveillance information on everyday folks like you and me.
 To know about the consequences of choosing a VPN located in five eyes, nine eyes, and 14 eyes territories, read our exclusive guide.

 Security – Is TunnelBear safe?